WEB STANDARDS

 - This process takes time.
 Remind your administrators that optimizing content is as essential to your goals online as installing a new template.

-The Office of Strategic Communications and Marketing strongly urges any colleges, departments and units with active web development projects to plan ahead by working on content audits, navigation audits and supporting graphics first.
-Following this process will ensure that you get the most out of the new templates and your streamlined content.
+The Office of Strategic Communications and Marketing strongly urges colleges, departments, and units with active web development projects to plan ahead by first working on content audits, navigation audits, and supporting graphics.
+This process will ensure you get the most out of the new templates and your streamlined content.

 If you require identity authentication on your website, please contact UFIT for more information.